AKlaus/DomainResult/README.md

 - Allows simpler nested calls of the domain logic (no exceptions handlers when severity of their "sad" path is not exception-worthy).
 - Provides a predefined set of responses for main execution paths ("_bad request_", "_not found_", etc.).
 Works out-of-the-box.
 - Has an option to tune each output independently.

+### Why not Ardalis.Result?

+[Ardalis.Result](https://github.com/ardalis/Result) is a popular, feature-rich tool, which is close ideologically.
+It has support of adjoined use-cases and implicit conversion of results to the HTTP output.
+The latter feature might look tempting at first glance but can also pose an obstacle when using Swagger or other tools relying on the traditional method signature.

+You may like the _DomainResult_ more due to

+- Simpler library with narrow focus.
+- An option to use `ValueTuple` as return parameters.
+- Cool extensions for conversion to HTTP output (e.g. ad-hoc conversion to a customised _201 Created_ result).

+Many men, many minds.
+Make a conscious choice.